phantomsound/TooFunnyProductions/README.md

 ```
 The server auto-detects `frontend/dist` and responds to non-API routes with `index.html`, so the SPA loads from the same host that serves the API.

-## 🌐 Why GitHub Pages will not work

-GitHub Pages can only host static files.
-The admin panel depends on authenticated API routes (sessions, Supabase service key usage, media uploads) under `/api/*`, which require the Express server to be running.
-Because of that, deploying to `https://phantomsound.github.io/TooFunnyProductions/` would render the UI but every data action would fail with network errors.
-Host the bundled app from the Express server (on your PC or another machine) instead so the SPA and API share the same origin.

-If you want a public marketing site on GitHub Pages, export a static copy from the public pages only and keep the admin tooling on a server with the API.

 ## 🛠️ Admin buttons & current status

 The main admin shell wires up every top-level action: